innova-foundation/innova-testnet-box/README.md

 $ make address2
 ```

-## Sending bitcoins
+## Sending innovas
-To send bitcoins that you've generated to the second wallet: (be sure to change the ADDRESS value below to wallet address generated in the prior command)
+To send innovas that you've generated to the second wallet: (be sure to change the ADDRESS value below to wallet address generated in the prior command)

 ```
 $ make sendfrom1 ADDRESS=mxwPtt399zVrR62ebkTWL4zbnV1ASdZBQr AMOUNT=10